-- There were no reported incidents of ignition or combustion of aluminium sieve trays used in the distillation sections of air separation columns.
-One may infer that the excellent record with trays results most probably from an absence of ignition sources since experimental work has shown that trays can be flammable. - There have been no reported incidents where an aluminium/oxygen reaction was initiated in structured aluminium packing.
-However, there have been two incidents where an aluminium/oxygen reaction occurred in structured aluminium packing after being initiated by a violent aluminium/oxygen reaction in the reboiler. - There have been no reported incidents with BAHXs in pumped LOX vaporization service (see experience tabulation in 6.6.3). - In more than 40 years of using aluminium in oxygen service, only three of the incidents involving reboilers of distillation columns could be described as representing a threat to plant personnel. - All industrial incidents have occurred with LOX at purities of 99.5% or higher.
-Experimental and theoretical work have shown oxygen purity to be an important parameter in aluminium/oxygen combustion. - Hydrocarbons accumulated from the air in the less volatile fraction are the most commonly cited promotion medium leading to reactions between aluminium and oxygen. - With the exception of three incidents, aluminium sheets of thicknesses comparable to BAHXs used for vaporizing/boiling pumped LOX have been used in plate-fin reboiler/condensers without evidence of aluminium/oxygen combustion since 1950.
+- There were no reported incidents of ignition or combustion of aluminum sieve trays used in the distillation sections of air separation columns.
+One may infer that the excellent record with trays results most probably from an absence of ignition sources since experimental work has shown that trays can be flammable; - There have been no reported incidents where an aluminum/oxygen reaction was initiated in structured aluminum packing.
+However, there have been two incidents where an aluminum/oxygen reaction occurred in structured aluminum packing after being initiated by a violent aluminum/oxygen reaction in the reboiler; - There have been no reported incidents with BAHXs in pumped LOX vaporization service (see 6.6.3); - In more than 40 years of using aluminum in oxygen service, only three of the incidents involving reboilers of distillation columns could be described as representing a threat to plant personnel; - All industrial incidents have occurred with LOX at purities of 99.5% or higher.
+Experimental and theoretical work have shown oxygen purity to be an important parameter in aluminum/oxygen combustion; - Hydrocarbons accumulated from the air in the less volatile fraction are the most commonly cited cause of aluminum reactions as the hydrocarbons are easily ignited and often kindle the aluminum reaction; - With the exception of eight incidents, aluminum sheets of thicknesses comparable to BAHXs used for vaporizing/boiling pumped LOX have been used in plate-fin reboiler/condensers without evidence of aluminum/oxygen combustion since 1950.
 These heat exchangers are located in the LOX-rich LP column sump, an environment judged to be considerably more hazardous than that of the distillation sections.
-Due to the more favourable oxygen/hydrocarbon phase equilibria at higher pressure, the potential for hydrocarbon accumulation in a BAHX boiling oxygen at elevated pressure is lower than that in a reboiler/condenser operating at low pressure [31].
-However, improper design or operation of a BAHX in either service can result in hydrocarbon accumulation.

-- There is a high degree of uncertainty as to the ignition mechanisms in the LOX storage vessels and transport incidents, although friction has been proposed as the ignition mechanism in the storage incidents.
-A combination of friction and impact was proposed for the transport incident. - Elevated pressure in addition to the presence of LOX seems to be a common element in a number of the industrial aluminium/oxygen reactions.
+Unlike BAHXs used for vaporizing/boiling pumped LOX, reboiler/condensers are designed to be operated with an excess of liquid oxygen at the outlet of the vaporization section.
+However, improper design or operation can lead to local or global vaporization to dry out oxygen (e.g. lack of submergence of a bath type vaporizer).
+Due to the more favorable oxygen/hydrocarbon phase equilibria at higher pressure, the potential for hydrocarbon accumulation in a BAHX boiling oxygen at elevated pressure is lower than that in a reboiler/condenser operating at low pressure and experiencing abnormal vaporization to dry out [32].
+However, improper design or operation of a BAHX in either service can result in hydrocarbon accumulation; - There is a high degree of uncertainty as to the ignition mechanisms in the LOX storage vessels and transport incidents, although friction has been proposed as the ignition mechanism in the storage incidents.
+A combination of friction and impact was proposed for the transport incident; - Elevated pressure in addition to the presence of LOX seems to be a common element in a number of the industrial aluminum/oxygen reactions.
 Examples are the transport, customer stations, and the postulated cavity mechanisms.
-However, the use of higher pressures in a BAHX used for boiling oxygen in an air separation plant equipped with properly operated molecular sieve prepurification reduces or eliminates the enrichment of airborne hydrocarbon contaminants such as acetylene, which could act as ignition promoters.
+However, the use of higher pressures in a BAHX used for boiling oxygen in an air separation plant equipped with properly operated molecular sieve prepurification reduces or eliminates the enrichment of airborne hydrocarbon contaminants such as acetylene, which could act as ignition promoters;

-NOTE-Elevated pressures enhance both the ignition and combustion potential of aluminium.
+NOTE-Elevated pressures enhance both the ignition and combustion potential of aluminum.

 - In the sealed cavity incidents, it can be inferred that the reaction extinguished because the pressure dropped or the oxygen purity was diluted.
-Experiments have shown that propagation of combustion requires that both pressure and purity be maintained above critical threshold levels for each specific geometry. - In reviewing incident and service histories, it is evident that before the use of BAHXs in pumped LOX services, the industry did not have significant amounts of experience with thin aluminium cross sections in elevated pressure service.
+Experiments have shown that propagation of combustion requires that both pressure and purity be maintained above critical threshold levels for each specific geometry; and - In reviewing incident and service histories, it is evident that before the use of BAHXs in pumped LOX services, the industry did not have significant amounts of experience with thin aluminum cross sections in elevated pressure service.